lukemalek/CS300-ChessEngine/README.md

 Expand the game tree to some depth 'n'.
 Calculate the heuristic on all leaf positions.
 Assume that your opponent will pick moves which maximize their own chance of winning.

 ### Mini Max with Alpha/beta pruning
-Significatly reduces the number of positions which must be considered
+Significantly reduces the number of positions which must be considered

 ### Mini Max with A/B pruning with varied depth tree
 Expanding the complete game tree is often overkill.
-There are ceryain moves which deserve more computational focus than others.
+There are certain moves which deserve more computational focus than others.
 This algorithm allows extra search depth on moves which involve a check to the king or a capture of a piece.